Spin-Based True Random Number Generation Enabled by Voltage-Amplified Quantum Fluctuations: Introduction

 \section{Introduction}

-Random numbers play a central role in cryptography, data encryption, privacy protection, and stochastic simulations\cite{ma2016a,bykovsky2018,saini2022,miszczak2013}.
-Depending on their origin, random number generators (RNGs) are classified as pseudo-random number generators\cite{james1990}, which rely on deterministic algorithms, or true random number generators (TRNGs) \cite{herrero-collantes2017}, whose randomness arises from intrinsically unpredictable physical processes.
-Owing to their physical origin, TRNGs offer superior security and reliability.
+Random numbers are essential for cryptography, data encryption, privacy protection, and stochastic simulations \cite{ma2016a,bykovsky2018,saini2022,miszczak2013}.
+Depending on their origin, random number generators (RNGs) are classified as pseudo-random number generators \cite{james1990}, which rely on deterministic algorithms, or true random number generators (TRNGs) \cite{fu2021,kang2025}, whose randomness arises from intrinsically unpredictable physical processes.
+Owing to their physical basis, TRNGs offer superior security and reliability.

-Quantum true random number generators (QTRNGs) exploit the fundamental indeterminacy of quantum mechanics, with entropy sources including quantum phase noise \cite{qi2010}, vacuum fluctuations \cite{xu2012}, random path selection \cite{jennewein2000}, and quantum tunneling \cite{zhou2019}.
-Such mechanisms yield high-quality randomness for applications demanding exceptional security, such as quantum communication and financial encryption.
+Quantum true random number generators (QTRNGs) \cite{herrero-collantes2017} harness the intrinsic indeterminacy of quantum mechanics, with entropy sources including quantum phase noise \cite{qi2010}, vacuum fluctuations \cite{xu2012}, random path selection \cite{jennewein2000}, and quantum tunneling \cite{zhou2019}.
+These mechanisms yield high-quality randomness for applications demanding exceptional security, such as quantum communication and financial encryption.

-Among all sources of quantum randomness, the intrinsic uncertainty prescribed by the Heisenberg principle provides a universal and fundamental physical mechanism \cite{dirac1981}.
-In magnetic systems, spin quantum fluctuations originate from the noncommutativity of angular momentum operators,

-leading to the uncertainty relation These quantum fluctuations are particularly prominent in spin-1/2 systems and nanoscale magnetic structures.
-Experiments by Zholud {\it{et al.}} revealed that quantum and thermal spin fluctuations contribute differently to magnetization relaxation dynamics, with quantum fluctuations dominating at low temperatures \cite{zholud2017a,zhang2017a}.
+Among all sources of quantum randomness, the intrinsic uncertainty prescribed by the Heisenberg principle constitutes a universal and fundamental physical mechanism \cite{dirac1981}.
+In magnetic systems, spin quantum fluctuations originate from the noncommutativity of angular momentum operators, $[\hat{J}_i,\hat{J}_j]=i\epsilon_{ijk}\hat{J}_k$ with $\hbar=1$, leading to the uncertainty relation $\Delta J_i\Delta J_j\geq|\langle\hat{J}_k\rangle|/2.$ These quantum fluctuations are especially pronounced in spin-1/2 systems and nanoscale magnetic structures.
+Experiments by Zholud {\it{et al.}} demonstrated that quantum and thermal spin fluctuations contribute differently to magnetization relaxation dynamics, with quantum fluctuations dominating at low temperatures \cite{zholud2017a,zhang2017a}.